The Token Company · February 2026

 Business impact

-The arena results motivated Pax Historia to run A/B tests on their production traffic, comparing compressed and uncompressed pipelines on actual user behavior — not just preference votes.
+The arena results motivated Pax Historia to run A/B tests on their production traffic, comparing compressed and uncompressed pipelines on actual user behavior.

 The result: purchase amounts went up 5% when using compressed context.
 Users who interacted with compressed-context responses spent more.
 The quality improvement measured in the arena translated directly to a business metric.